Google Panda Updates: Quick Guide To Avoid Being Hit

 - Too much duplicate content both on and off the website.

 - Black-hat SEO.
-(This is when a site over-optimizing their SEO to rank top in search engines.
+(This is when a site is over-optimising their SEO to rank top in search engines.
 Also known as keyword-stuffing).

 - Advertisement to content ratio is disproportionate.